nashville-software-school/client-side-mastery/book-2-leonids-toys/chapters/LT_ITERATION_WITH_LOGIC.md

 Rather than going and modifying every phone in your inventory _(yeah, I know you only have 3 phones right now, but let's just imagine that you have 529)_, you decide to just display the increased weight when you print the catalog.

-Since your output is done in a loop, and logic done in a loops is run for every item in the loop, you can right the following code.
+Since your output is done in a loop, and logic done in a loops is run for every item in the loop, you can write the following code.

 ```js
 // Step through the array of phones